Bashir Ahmad Bilour

 Bashir Ahmad Bilour (بشیر احمد بلور; 1 August 1943 – 22 December 2012) was a Pakistani member of the provincial assembly of Khyber-Pakhtunkhwa and Senior Minister for Local Government and Rural Development of Khyber-Pakhtunkhwa.

 Early life and education

-Bashir Ahmad Bilour was born on 1 August 1943 in the Khyber Pakhtunkhwa of Pakistan to father Bilour Din.
+Bashir Ahmad Bilour was born on 1 August 1943 in the Khyber Pakhtunkhwa province of Pakistan to father Bilour Din.
 He belongs to a prominent political and social Kakazai family of Peshawar.

 Bilour had a bachelor's degree in law.
 He was a member of Peshawar High Court Bar as a lawyer and took part in active politics from the platform of Awami National Party since 1970.

 Political life

 In the 1990 elections, Bashir Bilour was elected as a member of the provincial assembly of Khyber-Pakhtunkhwa for the first time with majority of the votes, (over 4000) from PF-3, a constituency of Peshawar City.
 He remained MPA for 5 consecutive times, from 1990 - 2012 until his martyrdom bashir bilour remained in parliament and was part of the cabinet as minister 4 times for KPK then NWFP, He was the parliamentary leader and was the only MPA of ANP even after the MMA wave when Ghulam Ahmad Bilour and many others lost.